kordejong/ruminations/documentation/repository.md

 (repo-organize)=
-## Organize repositories by platform and grouping construct
+## Organize repositories by host name and grouping construct

 Before you know it, you will have multiple Git repositories cloned on your computer.
 You need to decide on a way to organize these.
-One option is to organize them first by platform (like `github` in case of GitHub), and then by grouping construct as used on the platform (like the organization on GitHub).
+One option is to organize them first by host name (like `github` in case of GitHub), and then by grouping construct as used on the hosted forge (like the organization on GitHub).
 This way, repositories with the same name but in different organizations, like a fork for example, will end up in a unique location in the file system.

-Example file system tree of directories with Git repositories from different platforms:
+Example file system tree of directories with Git repositories from different forges:

 ```
 project/